OpenDSA/OpenDSA/RST/source/RadixSort.rst

 bin matching its rightmost decimal digit.
-We can then take these records from the bins **in order**, and reassign them to the bins on the basis of their leftmost (10's place) digit (define values in the range 0 to 9 to have a leftmost digit of 0).
+We can then take these records from the bins **in order**, and reassign them to the bins on the basis of their leftmost (10's place) digit.
+We will define values in the range 0 to 9 to have a leftmost digit of 0.
 In other words, assign the :math:`i`'th record from array ``A`` to a bin using the formula ``A[i]/10``.
 If we now gather the values from